Cardiff West services

 Trivia and History

-A recent upgrade to the westbound side of the junction saw two dedicated lanes provided for the service area - this is more than any other service area gets, despite Cardiff West being one of the quieter ones.
+An upgrade to the westbound side of the junction in 2014 saw two dedicated lanes provided for the service area - this is more than any other service area gets, despite Cardiff West being one of the quieter ones.
 Unfortunately, the exit from the roundabout only has one lane, making the additional lane pointless and slightly dangerous.

 At the entrance is an unusual sign with symbols on it, like at Severn View.